w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 - Execution of code in Wasm could be a performance bottleneck, as it is slower than making native calls.
 - A considerable amount of data is required in the PoV (proof of validity) function for proving the parachain state.
-- Other limitations within the Parachains Protocol to keeping parachains compatible with the entire orchestration of the relay and parachains.

 Despite these drawbacks, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} remains upgradable through forkless upgrades, which allows the protocol to be easily upgradable to stay in